At Allen View.

 Please check rates and details directly with the companies in question if you need more recent info.

 Harrison's Cave is said to be the most popular tourist attraction in Barbados.
-Many tour operators offer trips to this cave, and so it is easy to book such a trip from your hotel.
-The cave is located in the hillcountry in the center of the island.
+Many tour operators offer trips to this cave, and so it is quite easy to book such a trip from your hotel.
+The cave is located in the hill country in the center of the island.

-The cave visit starts at a new park where a new exhibit was created.
-Next stop is the Visitor Reception Centre (VRC), where visitors buy the tickets.
-It is located at the cliff top, overlooking the valley, the cave tour starts at the valley floor.
+The cave visit starts at a new park where a new exhibit was created some years ago .
+The next stop is the Visitor Reception Centre (VRC), where visitors buy the tickets.
+It is located at the cliff top, overlooking the valley, but the cave tour starts at the valley floor.
 There are three glass-fronted elevators which offer a breathtaking view while descending.
-However, we recommend to walk down on one of the two scenic trails, if time permits.
+However, we recommend walking down on one of the two scenic trails, if time permits.
 At the valley floor lies the Cave Interpretative Centre (CIC), which is the original cave entrance building which was renovated between 2006 and 2010.
 This is a good place to spend the time until the tour starts.
 There are numerous exhibits and interactive displays on the cave, its discovery and exploration.

-In July 2006 the cave was closed for redevelopment work.
-The project was planned to take 15 months and cost BBD 34 million.
-Obviously this plan was not met, as the cave was finally reopened in 2010, after four years and four months closure.
+In July 2006, the cave was closed for redevelopment work.
+The project was planned to take 15 months and cost BBD 34 million, that's what was announced by Minister of the Environment, Elizabeth Thompson.
+This plan was not met, as the cave was finally reopened in 2010, after four years and four-month closure.
 And after it cost a total of BBD 84 million.
-The explosion of costs, which was offically explained by the introduction of "ecologic" improvements, was critizized by numerous locals.
+The explosion of costs, which was officially explained by the introduction of "ecologic" improvements, was criticized by numerous locals.
 It also caused an enormous raise of the entrance fees, which were doubled.
-Actually the new entrance fees were published almost half an year before the cave was reopened.
-Obviously it will take some time until this investment will repay, even with the new fees.
+Actually, the new entrance fees were published almost half a year before the cave was reopened.
+It will take some time until this investment repays, even with the new fees.

 The renovation works included the installation of state-of-the-art trams, including one for wheelchair-bound visitors.
 The trams are powered by batteries which are now recharged using solar power.
 Other ecologic improvements were the installation of a water treatment plant and the usage of rain and grey water for irrigation.
 A new car park with 114 parking spaces was created, a new visitor center solely for the selling of tickets and elevators to the old visitor center, which has now an improved exhibition on the cave.